Canada’s Environmental Shame

 Except they never did.
 Now approaching their 3rd year in power, Trudeau and the Liberals certainly talk a good game (see No Shortage of Hot Air), but they have yet to enact the changes needed.
-The Prime Minister’s eloquent speeches and selfies with citizens further exacerbate the difference between word and deeds and heighten the frustration that concerned citizens have with the government leader.
+The Prime Minister’s eloquent speeches and selfies with citizens further exacerbate the difference between word and deeds.

 The Bitter Taste of Deceit